the-human-colossus-foundation/microledger-spec/reasoning.md

 ### Governance for Veracity

+As soon as we have `integrity` and `authenticity` in place, we can reach the final state: `veracity` of the linked data.
+Truthfull, coherent and consistent data is more valuable than ordinairy data for the decision-making processes or, straightforward, the consumption of the data.
+Knowing that one can trust content in some context, implicitly means it has more value in this context.\
-Having in place integrity and authenticity we can reach towards the end state veracity of the data which then can be used for the decision-making process or simply consuming the data knowing that we can trust it.
-Governance is responsible for setting up the rules, establish schema, draw the line what and where can be used.
-It does not mean that it needs to be built around centralized systems but it does not forbid that either.
-Is up to the community of a given ecosystem to define how it would work.
+Governance is responsible for setting up the rules, establish a schema, draw the lines between fields of meaningful application.
+It does not mean that it {What do you mean by 'it' here?} needs to be built around centralized systems but it does not forbid that either.
+It's up to the community of a given ecosystem to define how it would work.
 The assumption is that through authentic data we can build a reputation system that could help to establish a truly decentralized governance system that could be easily deployed in any jurisdiction and environment.

 ### Summary

-Taking into consideration all described layers we can represent them in the context of concreate implementation as on below picture.
+Taking into consideration all described layers we can represent them in the context of a concrete roadmap or implementation path as show in the diagram below.

 ![image](https://user-images.githubusercontent.com/312837/136104142-6b354f31-8761-4322-9b25-050c0d62572c.png)